Innei/Typecho-Theme-Paul/README.md

 recent diaries will exhibit four items, every items output about 50 words.

-works according to if it is exsits, and display them.
+works according to if it is exists, and display them.

 ## Diary Page